 Strength training is the fountain of youth.
 You may love your yoga, Zumba, running or _______, and that’s awesome!
 Stronger muscles will keep you doing it for longer.
-Here are just 20 (not all all-inclusive, but a good reason to re-examine how you spend your exercise time.
+Here are just 20 (not all all-inclusive) good reasons to re-examine how you spend your exercise time.

 1) Prevent Muscle Losses